 "2.26.
 Stable acceleration

 2.26.1.
-"Stable acceleration" is given when the acceleration from line AA’ to PP’ has a low variation to the acceleration from line PP’ to BB’.
+"Stable acceleration" applicable when acceleration needs to be calculated is given when the acceleration ratio between awot_testPP-BB and awot test is less than or equal to 1,2.

 2.26.2.
 "Unstable acceleration" means a deviation from the stable acceleration during acceleration.